openfaas/openfaas.github.io/_posts/2025-05-29-build-a-function-editor.md

 In our documentation we show [three ways to call the builder API](https://docs.openfaas.com/openfaas-pro/builder/#usage).

 - Via faas-cli - for testing the initial deployment.
-- via curl - to understand what's happening with bash.
+- Via `curl` - to understand what's happening with standard bash commands.
-- Via various code samples - to help you integrate with the API.
+- Via various code samples - to help you integrate with the API within a few hours or days.

 In our sample app the backend runs through the following steps to create the build context that is used to invoke the builder API.